 Debbie Woodard, Dean of College Readiness at Wilkes Community College serves as the adult literacy representative on the High Country Workforce Development Board for Caldwell, Mayland, and Wilkes Community Colleges.
 She has served on the board since July 2015.
+This role will transfer to Shari Brown,

+Director of Transitional Studies at CCCTI for the upcoming year.
 Mike Birkmire, Unit Manager at VR, serves as the local VR representative on the High Country Workforce Development Board for the region.